 Earn a Master’s Degree or Higher in Applied Behavior Analysis

-All master’s or doctoral programs in behavior analysis or related fields that hold accreditation from the Association for Behavior Analysis International’s (ABAI) Behavior Analysis Accreditation Board (BAAB) meet the standards for BACB-issued credentials by including a BACB-Approved Course Sequence (ACS).
+All master’s or doctoral programs in behavior analysis or related fields that hold accreditation from the Association for Behavior Analysis International (ABAI) meet the standards for BACB-issued credentials by including a BACB-Verified Course Sequence (VCS).

 The BACB approves both campus-based and online ABA degree and post-graduate certificate programs, thereby accommodating the needs of many types of students, including busy professionals who require a distance-based education.